jD4rk/ScratchTemplate/README.md

 **Skeleton with almost all the last android library already added**

-- user of buildSrc with a single file for all the library version
-- Compose Ready!
+used of:
+- gradle feature "version catalog" (version gradle > 7.2) as manager for all the dependencies
+- refreshVersions to keep each one updated to the latest versions